WafaWaheedaS/myummahcircle/README.md

 ## What it Does

-The“Ikhwat”mobile app aims to bridge this gap in the Qatari community.
+The “Ikhwat” mobile app aims to bridge the gap between the non Arab muslim sisters and the islamic activities in and around Doha.
+It is an aggregator platform for Islamic Community Circles, Islamic Events and local scholars.
 It provides a simple and efficient way to browse for local events, join groups, and connect with like minded sisters.

 ## Requirements